-Bob belongs to a religion that believes homosexuality, sadomasochism, and polyamory are sinful, but the most we see of it is Bob referring to MTF transsexuals with male pronouns and looking turned off at the sight of two men kissing in the street.
+Bob belongs to a religion that believes homosexuality, sadomasochism, and polyamory are sinful, but the most we see of it is Bob referring to transsexuals by there birth assigned gender and looking turned off at the sight public displays of affection between same sex couples.

 Bob hates all forms of sexuality, but will tolerate heterosexuality because it "serves a purpose".